Launch Week's here! Day 2: Scheduled Evals, read more →

 Cons

-• GB-based pricing is straightforward at scale but may require a short calibration period to estimate initial usage
+GB-based pricing is predictable at scale but needs a short sizing exercise upfront

 2. Langfuse